FreshKernel/kraft-sync/README.md

 while those mods work great and might require even more effort than this script, depending on your use case, you might use them or use this script

-some of the common issues in the  `Minecraft mods` using sync mods:
+Some common issues encountered when using Minecraft mods that synchronize other mods include:

 1. It will require running the HTTP server on a port other than the Minecraft port (e.g., 25565) which can be used by attackers to cause performance issues if you haven't implemented Rate Limit (otherwise some users might spam the server) and another security mechanism that might affect the network and traffic from your Minecraft hosting
 2. You will constantly need to update the mod for Forge/Fabric or the mod loader you are using, and for a specific Minecraft version, while this script works independently of the Minecraft version and the mod loader
 3. The users have to update the mods when joining the server, then restarting the game, so let's say a new Minecraft version has been released, and you were playing with your friends, you will have to wait for the mod that syncs the mods to be updated or update it yourself, then ask your friends to restart the game with the new version and manually update the sync mod, then you will have to update all the mods on the server, after when they launch the game once they launch the game they will have to update and then restart once again, when using the script, you only have to update the data as admin, then ask your friends and players to restart the game
 4. Can only sync Minecraft mods (which might be exactly what you want)
 5. Server and client-side mods are different: There are completely server-side mods like [Geyser](https://modrinth.com/mod/geyser) or [Spawn Animations](https://modrinth.com/datapack/spawn-animations)